zendeskgarden/css-components/packages/css-bedrock/README.md

 ### Fonts

-A special note regarding font usage... *Each project must secure vendor payment for the faces that are needed.
-Please contact the Creative department to verify that Zendesk has arranged payments for the fonts you are planning to use.*
+A special note regarding font usage... *Each product must secure vendor payment for the faces that are needed.
+Please email support@creative.zendesk.com to verify that payment has been arranged for the fonts you are planning to use.*

 Bedrock @font-face CSS declarations are matched by means of [style linking](http://www.fontspring.com/support/troubleshooting/style-linking).